sparkofreason/hashp/README.md

 ## Usage

-NOTE: pre-alpha, not yet published to clojars.
+**NOTE**: pre-alpha, not yet published to clojars.
 Please give it a try by either cloning locally or using `deps.edn` and `:git/url`.
 Expect breakage for now.